AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 ## Troubleshooting

 ### Help!
-The playerlist/online comamnd isn't working!
+The playerlist/online command isn't working!

 Well, this could be due to a number of reasons:
 - For the autorunner version: was anyone on the Realm during that time?
 If there was no one, then the bot will not autorun the list during that time.